nanoporetech/read_until_api/docs/index.rst

 Welcome to the Read Until API
 =============================

-This package provides a high level API to the raw read data streaming functionality in MinKNOW.
+The Read Until API provides a mechanism for a client script to connect to a MinKNOW server.
+The server can be asked to push a raw data to the client script in real-time.
+The data can be analysed in the way most fit for purpose, and a return call can be made to the server to unblock the read in progress.

 Installation
 ------------